Notes on the data: Emergency department presentations

 Emergency department presentations, 2019/20

 Policy context: Public hospital emergency departments (ED) are accessible 24 hours a day, seven days a week, to provide acute and emergency care to patients arriving either by ambulance or by other means.
 While some people require immediate attention for life threatening conditions or trauma, most require less urgent care.

 Timely access to care is a high priority for patients, health care providers and the public at large.
 Although there needs to be an appropriate balance between primary and acute care, EDs play an important role as a safety net in the health system, providing care to people who are unable to access services elsewhere (especially after hours) including care from general practitioners .
 Young children and people aged 65 years and over are over-represented among those accessing EDs, as are people who are homeless or transient.

 The Australian Institute of Health and Wellbeing report that in 2018-19 there were 294 public hospitals that have purpose-built emergency departments which responded to 8.4 million presentations, or 22,900 presentations each day.
 This has increased from an average of 20,200 presentations each day in 2014-15, an increase of 3.2% a year .

-An emergency department service event can be commenced by a doctor, nurse, mental health practitioner or other health professional, when investigation, care and/or treatment is provided in accordance with an established clinical pathway defined by the Emergency Department .
-The data include both presentations at formal emergency departments (see below) and emergency occasions of service provided through other arrangements, particularly in small and more remote hospitals.
+An ED service event can be commenced by a doctor, nurse, mental health practitioner or other health professional, when investigation, care and/or treatment is provided in accordance with an established clinical pathway defined by the ED .
+The data include both presentations at formal EDs and emergency occasions of service provided through other arrangements, particularly in smaller hospitals located in regional and remote areas.

 - Ford G. The role of the Emergency Department as a 'safety net'.
 Health Issues 2002;73:29-32.